sujaybn/Jobba-The-Hunt/README.md

 ---

-## Purpose
+## Why This Project?
-This app helps me track my job search pipeline while demonstrating practical skills in:
+This app solves the chaos of job tracking with a clean workflow while demonstrating:
 - **Modern full stack development (React + Next.js)**
 - **Backend APIs and database integration (PostgreSQL + Prisma)**
 - **Authentication and user management**